gannoncpeebles/gannoncpeebles/README.md

 - 👋 Hi!
 My name is Gannon Peebles.
 - 🔎 I am interested in delving into computer science and its interactions with the outside world.
-- ✏️ I am studying Computer Science and Statistics, but I love to find intersections between the two.
+- ✏️ I am studying Computer Science and Statistics; I love to find intersections between the two.
 - 📬 You can reach me at gcp2127@columbia.edu or gannoncpeebles@gmail.com